syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 //Opens an input Word template.
 FileStream fileStreamPath = new FileStream("Template.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
 WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
- //Accesses the styles collection that contains paragraph and character styles in Word document.
+ //Accesses the styles collection that contains paragraph and character styles in a Word document.
 IStyleCollection styleCollection = document.Styles;
-//Finds the style with the name "Style1".
+//Finds the style with the name "Style1."
 WParagraphStyle style = styleCollection.FindByName("Style1") as WParagraphStyle;
-//Remove "Style1" style from the Word document. style.Remove();
+//Remove the "Style1" style from the Word document. style.Remove();
 //Saves and closes the document.
 FileStream outputStream = new FileStream("Sample.docx", FileMode.Create, FileAccess.ReadWrite, FileShare.ReadWrite);